NeelBhatt/Docs-1/aspnet/aspnetcore/security/authentication/sociallogins.md

   ## Create a New ASP.NET Core Project

+> [!NOTE]
-Note: The tutorial requires the latest version of Visual Studio 2015 and ASP.NET Core.
+> The tutorial requires the latest version of Visual Studio 2015 and ASP.NET Core.

 * In Visual Studio, create a New Project (from the Start Page, or via **File > New > Project**)